Notary Learning Center

 Application Procedures

-Step 1: Complete the mandatory education requirements and submit your application
+Step 1: Complete the mandatory education requirements

 When you receive your commission from the Secretary of State's office, proof read the commission for the spelling of your name and make note of the expiration date.
 If you question any of the information, call the office of the Secretary of State at (503) 986-2593 before ordering the seal.